Gibson Law Office LAFAYETTE: (765) 742-8440 | FORT WAYNE: (260) 739-5425 | BLOOMINGTON: (812) 269-1508 | ANDERSON: (765) 313-7313

 There is NO Mandatory Minimum OWI License Suspensions Effective January 1, 2015

 Despite the Probable Cause Suspension, there is no longer a minimum driver’s license suspension for an operating while intoxicated charge in Indiana upon conviction.
 Judges now have the discretion to suspend your license from 0 days up to 2 years following an OWI conviction.
 Courts can stay any suspension imposed by issuing Specialized Driving Privileges.
-Because a person’s license is subject to a probable cause suspension while the case is pending, it is extremely important to retain an experience attorney early in the case.
+Because a person’s license is subject to a probable cause suspension while the case is pending, it is extremely important to retain an experienced attorney early in the case.
 Aggressive legal action could restore your driving privileges immediately by resolving the case or seeking Specialized Driving Privileges.

-DUI Defense Attorneys – Statewide Representation with Offices in Lafayette, Bloomington, Fort Wayne, and Anderson
+Statewide Representation with Offices in Lafayette, Bloomington, Fort Wayne, and Anderson

 Gibson Law Office has statewide experience defending DUI cases.
 If you are arrested for DUI, we will first analyze whether you have any viable defenses.
 Was the reason for the police stop legal?
 Were the field sobriety and breath tests administered correctly?
 Can the State prove endangerment?
 If you have technical or evidentiary defenses, we will pursue them aggressively.
 If you do not have a viable defense, we will work diligently to negotiate an agreement to get your license reinstated and mitigate any penalties.